Boucheron: Collections

-In 2006 "Exquises Confidences" is launched, and a year later "Fleurs Fatales" high jewelry collection makes its debut.
+In 2006 "Exquises Confidences" was launched, and a year later "Fleurs Fatales" high jewelry collection made its debut.

 In 2010, Boucheron unveiled a colorful jewelry range to enhance its "Cinna Pampilles" collection.

 In 2011, the "Cabinet of Curiosities" line was launched.

 Collaborations

 In 1996 Boucheron collaborated with Waterman Paris to produce the limited edition, Edson signe Boucheron.
 The nib was made of 18K solid gold with the body of the pen being of a blue translucent Resin.
 The retail price was €2000 / $2700 / £1700 and limited to only 3471 pieces (this number is the sum of the years of foundation of Waterman, 1883, and Boucheron, 1858).
 The pen remains one of the most sought after pieces within the fine writing category.

 In 2006, Boucheron and Alexander McQueen collaborated to create a limited-edition Novak bag that incorporates the snake motif of Boucheron's Trouble line.

 The beginning of a collaboration between Boucheron and Swiss watchmaker Girard-Perregaux started a year later in 2007, amongst which feature the LadyHawk Tourbillon and the limited Boucheron tribute watch.

 In 2010, Boucheron and MB&F launched the HM3 JwlryMachine timepiece.

+In 2023, Boucheron collaborated with Institute for Research and Coordination in Acoustics/Music and technology company SPhotonix to create a new piece in its Quatre collection, the Quatre 5D Memory ring, that incorporates a capsule containing a recorded sound memory of ocean waves.
+The ring uses 5D optical storage technology, which allows data to be encoded in nanostructured glass for long-term (billions of years) preservation and became one of the first applications of such technology in jewellery.

 Boucheron today

 Boucheron was a family business; after the death of its founder Frédéric Boucheron in 1902, his descendants took over the business.
 In 1994, the family business shifted to a more global approach with its selling out to Schweizerhall.

 The House of Boucheron was then acquired by former Gucci in 2000, which was bought by PPR in 2004.
 Pierre Bouissou was appointed CEO in April 2011 and was replaced by Helene Poulit-Duquesne in July 2015.
 It has 34 boutiques worldwide and an online e-commerce website launched in 2007.
 Claire Choisne was appointed Creative Director in 2011.
 The company's estimated sales (in 2010/2011) were €50 million in total sales and €5 million in watches.

-Boucheron pieces continue to appear at notable events like the Cannes Film Festival and the Oscars.
-Noted wearers include celebrities such as Anne Hathaway, Nicole Kidman, Eva Green, and Emma Watson, reflecting the brand’s contemporary appeal.